mthvedt/qarth/README.md

 ## Features

 * Simple facade for the 99% use case of OAuth.
 * Straightforward functional design.
 No "easy" tricks or hacks.
+No stupid defaults.
 * Multimethod layer, because there is no one-size-fits-all way for auth.
 * Single object (actually a map) to contain auth credentials.
 The map carries type information, so users can modify, extend, and implement new behavior.